zabbix/zabbix/templates/app/php-fpm_agent/README.md

 ## Overview

 For Zabbix version: 6.0 and higher
-The template to monitor PHP-FPM by Zabbix that work without any external scripts.
+This template to monitor PHP-FPM by Zabbix agent works without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-Template `PHP-FPM by Zabbix agent` collects metrics by polling PHP-FPM status-page locally with Zabbix agent:
+Template `PHP-FPM by Zabbix agent` collects metrics by polling the PHP-FPM status-page locally using Zabbix agent.

-Note that this template doesn't support https and redirects (limitations of web.page.get).
+Note that this template doesn't support redirects (limitation of web.page.get).

-It also uses Zabbix agent to collect `php-fpm` Linux process stats like CPU usage, memory usage and whether process is running or not.
+It also uses Zabbix agent to collect `php-fpm` Linux process stats, for example, CPU usage, memory usage, and also to find out whether the process is running or not.